‘Very Concerning Discrepancies’ Surrounding Mueller Report, Cites House Judiciary Chair

 Representative Jerry Nadler, who is the chair of the House Judiciary Committee, is apparently not convinced.

-“In light of the very concerning discrepancies and final decision making at the Justice Department following the Special Counsel report, where Mueller did not exonerate the President, we will be calling Attorney General Barr in to testify before
+“In light of the very concerning discrepancies and final decision making at the Justice Department following the Special Counsel report, where Mueller did not exonerate the President, we will be calling Attorney General Barr in to testify before @HouseJudiciary in the near future,” Nadler tweeted.

-The tweet furthered ongoing speculation that the House could call Barr, Mueller, or both to testify to further clarify what has transpired and push for greater transparency in the review of the report.
+The tweet furthered ongoing speculation that the House could call Barr, Mueller, or both, to testify to further clarify what has transpired and push for greater transparency in the review of the report.

 Previously, Nadler had indicated that the Department of Justice owed the American people more than a four-page summary of the special counsel’s findings and reiterated the importance of a line in Barr’s summary that indicated that the report did not exonerate the president of wrongdoing in terms of potential obstruction of justice.